PhilipMcGaw/ROV---HiL-and-SiL/MASTER_CONTEXT.md

 ## 1. Purpose

-The **ROV - HiL and SiL** repository provides an independent simulation and integration-test environment for the ROV project.
+The **ROV---HiL-and-SiL** repository provides an independent simulation and integration-test environment for the ROV project.

 It allows the ROV software and associated systems to be developed and tested without requiring the physical ROV.
 It supports: